Secret Files 2: Puritas Cordis: Plot

 Continuous natural catastrophes have occurred in the whole world during the last few months and a UN General Assembly is about to take place in New York with officials and scientists who will discuss the taking of important actions.
-One of the scientists is Nina’s father, as a geologist.
-Apart from that, there is a televangelist named Pat Shelton, who is the head of the European sect “Puritas Cordis” and preaches that only those with pure heart, and being members of his doomsday cult, will be saved.
+One of the scientists is Nina's father, as a geologist.
+Apart from that, there is a televangelist named Pat Shelton, who is the head of the European sect "Puritas Cordis" and preaches that only those with pure heart, and being members of his doomsday cult, will be saved.

 Vicar Matthew found an old parchment written in code, in his old village church and sent it to Bishop Parrey before he was murdered by two men in combat suits.
 From what little Bishop Parrey could figure out, the parchment concerns a man named Zandona, whose mysterious prophecies speak of the end of the world.
 Bishop Parrey leaves the parchment somewhere for Professor William Patterson, who is an expert in medieval ciphers, to find, just before he is murdered too.
 One week later, Nina, following a recent breakup with Max, is about to get on board the cruise ship Calypso.
 Before she gets on board, a man stumbles upon her and is killed in an accident a moment afterwards.
-Nina then finds in her cabin William Patterson’s suitcase, instead of hers, and as she searches for hers, she learns that the man who was killed in the accident, was William Patterson.
+Nina then finds in her cabin William Patterson's suitcase, instead of hers, and as she searches for hers, she learns that the man who was killed in the accident, was William Patterson.
 After numerous strange occurrences happening on board the ship, the weather gets worse and as the ship is about to be hit by an enormous flood wave, a helicopter arrives to save a secret member of the sect who was on board the ship causing the misdeeds.

 Meanwhile, Max is visiting a small Indonesian island to make a photo documentary of his old colleague Sam Peters, about an ancient temple.
 Suddenly Sam is attacked and kidnapped by sect members and Max is trying to save her.
 The ship where Nina is on, has capsized and she manages to get out on a nearby shore with David Korell, who is a vicar from Berlin.
 He explains to her that William Patterson slipped to her a letter when he bumped at her before he had the accident.
-Nina found it on board the ship and it’s a letter written in 1681 by a nun, Sister Elise, at her last days.
-She mentions Zandona’s prophecies, about a series of natural disasters that will happen before the end of the world, and she also mentions a “key” that can stop the end from coming, which is in the town of Gatineau, but she couldn’t acquire it.
-At present time, David Korell explains that the sect was searching for this letter on the ship and that the catastrophes happened in the exact order prophesized, so they have to reach the, now, ruins of the ancient city of Gatineau and get the key.
+Nina found it on board the ship and it's a letter written in 1681 by a nun, Sister Elise, at her last days.
+She mentions Zandona's prophecies, about a series of natural disasters that will happen before the end of the world, and she also mentions a "key" that can stop the end from coming, which is in the town of Gatineau, but she couldn't acquire it.
+At present time, David Korell explains that the sect was searching for this letter on the ship and that the catastrophes happened in the exact order prophesized, so they have to reach the ruins of the ancient city of Gatineau and get the key.